brotatotes/bht-automation/bht gen 1/Romans/Chapter 11/Romans 11 30 bht.md

 3. "By means of the unbelief and rejection of the Jews."

 ### Philip Schaff:
-1. "Ye, Gentiles, were once disobedient to God." - This highlights the previous state of the Gentiles before their conversion, emphasizing their disobedience to God.
+1. "Ye, Gentiles, were once disobedient to God."
-2. "Obtained mercy; all their blessings as Christians are summed up as the result of the mercy of Him to whom they had been disobedient." - This quote emphasizes that the Gentiles' blessings and salvation are a result of God's mercy despite their previous disobedience.
+2. "Now, since they became Christians."
-3. "By the disobedience of these, i.e., the unbelieving Jews." - This quote clarifies that the disobedience being referred to is that of the unbelieving Jews, highlighting their role in the Gentiles obtaining mercy.
+3. "Obtained mercy; all their blessings as Christians are summed up as the result of the mercy of Him to whom they had been disobedient."

 ### Archibald T Robertson:
 1. "Ye once upon a time disobeyed God."